paullbrown/bird-migration-project/README.md

 ## Project Summary
 We want to explore bird migration patterns, with a focus on endangered species in the midwest.
 Using publicly available data, we will create visualizations of bird populations over time.

-The practical objective was to find a large dataset, convert it into a CSV, clean the data and populate a SQLite database.
+The practical objective was to find a large dataset (730k records), convert it into a CSV, clean the data and populate a SQLite database.
 Then create a Flask app server to return webpage queries.
 Finally, creating an interactive webpage, using HTML, JavaScript, and CSS stylesheets to present the user-filtered data in a dynamic, accurate, and visually pleasing format.

 This project hinges on the communication and interaction between several independent components.
 The applications, libraries and tools that we used include:
 - Applications